ipfs-inactive/blog/content/post/074-explore-the-files-api-on-protoschool.md

 This new tutorial explores the methods at the top-level of js-ipfs (`add`, `get`, `cat`, etc.) that are custom-built for working with files.
 We refer to these methods as the Regular Files API to distinguish them from the Mutable File System (MFS).
 MFS mimics a more traditional file system interface with methods like `files.cp` and `files.mkdir`, but it hides the complexity of immutable content addressing in IPFS.
 Check out the [first lesson](https://proto.school/#/regular-files-api/01) of the new tutorial for more on the differences between these two approaches, as well as some important distinctions between the Files API and the DAG API.

-If you're new to IPFS and finding CIDs to be somewhat unfriendly as a naming convention, keep an eye out in this tutorial for an explanation of how you can use the `wrapWithDirectory` option in the Regular Files API to create more human-readable paths and filenames.
+If you're new to IPFS and finding CIDs to be challenging as a naming convention, keep an eye out in this tutorial for an explanation of how you can use the `wrapWithDirectory` option in the Regular Files API to create more human-readable paths and filenames.

 ### More to explore on ProtoSchool